Kedah: Religion

 As of 2010 the population of Kedah is 77.2% Muslim, 14.2% Buddhist, 6.7% Hindu, 0.8% Christian, 0.6% unknown / none, 0.3% Taoist or Chinese religion followers, 0.1% followers of other religions, and 0.1% non-religious.

 Statistics from the 2010 Census indicate that 94.3% of the Chinese population are identified as Buddhists, with significant minorities of adherents identifying as Christians (2.4%), Chinese folk religions (2.4%) and Muslims (0.4%).
 The majority of the Indian population are Hindus (91.7%), with a significant minorities of numbers identifying as Christians (3.7%), Muslims (2.4%) and Buddhists (1.3%).
 The non-Malay bumiputera community are predominantly Christians (39.7%), with significant minorities identifying as Muslims (26.9%) and Buddhists (26.3%).
-All Malays are Muslims.
+All Malays are necessarily Muslims as defined in the Malaysian constitution.

 Economy

 Kedah is considered the "rice bowl" (Jelapang Padi) of Malaysia, accounting for about half of Malaysia's total production of rice.
 In 2008, the state government banned the conversion of paddy fields to housing and industrial lots to protect the rice industry.

-Tourism, particularly on the island of Langkawi is of growing importance.
+Tourism in the state is mainly focused on the island of Langkawi, although there are a few attractions on the mainland as well.

-More recently, Kedah has forged its economy towards the automotive and aerospace industries with Modenas and Asian Composites setting up bases here.
+In the 1990s, Kedah began moving its economy towards the automotive and aerospace industries with national motorcycle manufacturer Modenas (established in 1995) and Boeing subsidiary Asian Composites (established in 2001) setting up bases there.
 One of the main advantages is the low labour costs and the infrastructure in place with the North–South Expressway and the Penang International Airport close by.
 In 1996, the Kulim Hi-Tech Park was officially opened as the first high technology industrial park in Malaysia.
 The Park comprises a total land area of approximately 14.5 square kilometres (5.6 mi2).

-According to the Ninth Malaysia Plan, this economic area is part of the Northern Corridor Economic Region (NCER).
-The Northern Corridor Economic Region is one of three development regions formed in Peninsular Malaysia; other development regions being the Iskandar Malaysia (or South Johor Economic Region) and the East Coast Development Region.
+Under the Ninth Malaysia Plan, Kedah, along with neighbouring Perlis, Penang and Perak formed the Northern Corridor Economic Region (NCER) in 2007.

+Transportation

+There are four highways in Kedah – the North-South Expressway, Changlun–Kuala Perlis Highway, Butterworth-Kulim Expressway and the Trans Eastern Kedah Interland Highway.
+Additionally, the Keretapi Tanah Melayu (KTM) West Coast Line runs through mainland Kedah with six stops in total.
+Kedah has two airports – Sultan Abdul Halim Airport on the mainland and Langkawi International Airport on Langkawi Island.
+Both the mainland and Langkawi Island are interconnected with ferry services.